 The harm of ultraviolet rays to the human body should not be underestimated.
 Some developed countries have conducted research on UV-resistant textiles earlier.
 In fact, there are many factors that affect the UV resistance of fabrics, such as fiber raw materials, fabric organization, color, coverage, finishing, etc. Among them, using fibers with UV-resistant properties and related finishing are two effective methods.

-Many outdoor sports inevitably encounter rainy and snowy weather, such as mountaineering, cycling, rock climbing, etc. Therefore, the waterproof function of sports wear is very important.
+Many outdoor sports inevitably encounter rainy and snowy weather, such as mountaineering, cycling, rock climbing, etc. Therefore, the waterproof function of China athletic sportswear is very important.
 To ensure wearing comfort, the waterproof function of sports wear must be based on not blocking the release of body surface moisture.
 At present, there are mainly three waterproof and breathable fabrics: high-density fabric, coating fabric, and laminated composite fabric.
 Among them, laminated composite fabric is the most technologically advanced and promising.